carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 Download the [`docker-intro.zip`]({{ page.root }}/files/docker-intro.zip) file. _This file can alternatively be downloaded from the `files` directory in the [docker-introduction GitHub repository][docker-introduction repository]_.
 Move the downloaded file to your Desktop and unzip it.
 It should unzip to a folder called `docker-intro`.

+> ## Sequences used: hort peptide sequences of the glucagon family
+> > ## Solution
-These are very short peptide sequencesthe glucagon family to keep the output simple.
+> > These are very short peptide sequences of the glucagon family to keep the input and output simple.
-*Glucagon is the principal hyperglycemic hormone, and acts as a counterbalancing hormone to insulin.
+> > *Glucagon is the principal hyperglycemic hormone, and acts as a counterbalancing hormone to insulin.
-Glucagon is a peptide hormone of 29 amino acids that shares the same precursor molecule, proglucagon, with GLP-1 and GLP-2.
+> > Glucagon is a peptide hormone of 29 amino acids that shares the same precursor molecule, proglucagon, with GLP-1 and GLP-2.
-By tissue-specific posttranslational processing, glucagon is secreted from pancreatic α cells whereas GLP-1 and GLP-2 are secreted from intestinal L cells.
+> > By tissue-specific posttranslational processing, glucagon is secreted from pancreatic α cells whereas GLP-1 and GLP-2 are secreted from intestinal L cells.
-All these peptides have considerable sequence similarity (Park (2015).)*
+> > All these peptides have considerable sequence similarity (Park (2015).)*
-*GIP, a related member of the glucagon peptide superfamily, also regulates nutrient disposal via stimulation of insulin secretion (Brubaker and Drucker (2002).)*
+> > *GIP, a related member of the glucagon peptide superfamily, also regulates nutrient disposal via stimulation of insulin secretion (Brubaker and Drucker (2002).)*
+{: .solution}

 Within the `docker-intro` change to the `peptides` directory.
 There are 4 files in the simple "fasta" sequence format.